gfoxx29/Real-Time-Object-Detection/README.md

 Object detection and tracking in PyTorch

 ## Project Overview
-The purpose of this project is to:
+The purpose of this project is:

 * >[Object Detection in images](https://github.com/nalbert9/Real-Time-Object-Detection/tree/master/Object_Detection)